dantan123/CS50/README.md

-# AI
+# AI Projects:

-Most projects are based on Harvard's CS50-AI.
-Some additional materials are also included.
+The projects are based on Harvard's CS50-AI.

+## Degrees
+Find the shortest path and the "degree of seperations" between two actors in Hollywood using BFS and DFS

+## Tic-Tac-Toe
+Use Minimax to make AI become invincible in this game

 ## Knights
 Use knowledge engineering and inference to solve puzzle games